languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  Thanks to IKVM (http://www.ikvm.net/) you can easily turn LanguageTool into a .NET exe or dll (without the GUI and the OpenOffice.org integration).
+ You will need a fairly recent version of IKVM that uses OpenJDK to make it work.
  Just adapt these commands to you local path names (this example shows using mono):

  export MONO_PATH=/path/to/ikvm/bin
- mono /path/to/ikvm/bin/ikvmc.exe -target:library -r:/path/to/ikvm/bin/IKVM.GNU.Classpath.dll libs/morfologik-stemming-nodict-1.1.14.jar
+ mono /path/to/ikvm/bin/ikvmc.exe -target:library -r:/path/to/ikvm/bin/IKVM.OpenJDK.Core.dll libs/###stempelator.lib###
- mono /path/to/ikvm/bin/ikvmc.exe -target:library -r:/path/to/ikvm/bin/IKVM.GNU.Classpath.dll libs/jWordSplitter.jar
+ mono /path/to/ikvm/bin/ikvmc.exe -target:library -r:/path/to/ikvm/bin/IKVM.OpenJDK.Core.dll libs/jWordSplitter.jar
- mono /path/to/ikvm/bin/ikvmc.exe -r:/path/to/ikvm/bin/IKVM.GNU.Classpath.dll -r:morfologik-stemming-nodict-1.1.14.dll -r:jWordSplitter.dll LanguageTool.jar
+ mono /path/to/ikvm/bin/ikvmc.exe -r:/path/to/ikvm/bin/IKVM.OpenJDK.Core.dll -r:###stempelator.lib### -r:jWordSplitter.dll LanguageTool.jar

  However, the resulting LanguageTool.exe has not been tested much yet.
 You can expect problems with resource loading (path names are not recognized properly).